Slicer/Slicer/Docs/developer_guide/api.md

   False
   ```

-- Public slots: publicly available methods.
+- Public slots (for Qt classes): publicly available methods.
 Note that `setSomeProperty` methods show up in the documentation but in Python these methods are not available and instead property values can be set using `someProperty = ...`.
-- Signals: signals that can be connected to Python methods
+- Signals (for Qt classes): signals that can be connected to Python methods

   ```python
   def someFunction():